tardate/LittleArduinoProjects/playground/LCD/I2CAdapter/README.md

 * there are many independent forks of common source code
 * it's a bit of a mess!

-NEver-the-less, I picked a reletively recent one:
+Never-the-less, I picked a reletively recent one:
 [LiquidCrystal_I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C)
-and it is working just fine
+and it is working just fine.

+The [I2CAdapter.ino](./I2CAdapter.ino) sketch is a simple test of the library.

 ## Construction